 A teacher librarian manages the school library program and serves as a leader in technology and literacy, a teacher of digital citizenship, and an advocate for lifelong readers.

 Teachers who are interested in getting an elementary or secondary only endorsement but not a master's degree should apply to the master’s program and begin classes with a cohort group.
 The M.A. degree is 33 credits, but an elementary or secondary endorsement can be earned in 24 credits.
 A master's degree is required for the K-12 endorsement.

 If you do not have a teaching license, you must complete teacher education coursework before beginning your master’s degree in School Library Studies.
 If you are a post B.A. student and have been in the workforce for several years, you may wish to look into an alternative licensure program called the Iowa Intern License Pathway.
-We do not provide advising for these programs, but contacts are listed on the state website.

 You must be admitted to the program to join a cohort group.
 A complete application includes: 1) an online application; 2) transcripts; and 3) a writing exam.

 1. Complete the UNI Graduate Admissions online application.
 You will be asked to create an UNI account with a CatID (username) and password.
 If you are a former UNI student, you can use your current CatID and password.
 Select the program "School Library Studies - M.A."
 Choose the delivery method "Distance Education" and the Fall 2019 term.
 After you have submitted your online application, email email@example.com in School Library Studies and let her know to expect your application.
 Once you have completed your online application, you will receive an email from admissions with directions for accessing MyUNIverse and your Student Center.